 The unexpended balances at the end of the preceding fiscal year due to opportunities for increased recoveries in the Department of Human Services are appropriated, subject to the approval of the Director of the Division of Budget and Accounting.
-These recoveries may throughout the Department of Human Services in accordance with the plan adopted pursuant to section 2 of P.L.1996, c.150 (C.30:1-7.4) to consolidate or close a developmental center, be transferred to the Division of Medical Assistance and Health Services to support the General Medical Services program classification, subject to the approval of the Director of the Division of Budget and Accounting.
+These recoveries may be transferred to the Division of Medical Assistance and Health Services to support the General Medical Services program classification, subject to the approval of the Director of the Division of Budget and Accounting.